otang47/Landscape-Painting-Classification/README.md

-# Classifying Ancient Chinese Landscape Painting
+# Chinese Landscape Painting Classification Using a Convolutional Neural Networks

 This project was done by Olivia Tang and Rose William for the University of Pennsylvania's CIS 107: Visual Culture through the Computer's Eye.

-## Overview
+## Abtract
-From a dataset containing images of Song and Ming Dynasty landscape paintings, the goal is to create a machine learning model that will correctly label their chronological origin.
+In this project, we investigated image classification as a high-level computer vision task with implications for art history.
+We utilized roughly 600 photos from publicly available databases to explore if convolutional neural networks could be trained to classify pre-modern artworks into their respective eras of origin.
+Following are our results of using a multi-layered neural network on a large dataset of digitized images of Song and Ming Dynasty landscape paintings.

-## Process followed
+## Process

 ### Librairies used
+* torch
+* torchvision
-* pandas
+* glob
-* numpy
+* PIL
 * os
-* matplotlib.pyplot
-* seaborn
-* sklearn
-* PIL
-* keras

 ### Steps
 <b>1.
 Data collection</b>